 The snow is falling, the Christmas carols are playing, the fire’s a-roarin’, and you need something sweet to bake.
-Might I suggest some warm baked apple cider doughnuts to round out your holiday?
-Yes please.
+Might I suggest some warm baked apple cider doughnuts (donuts?) to round out your holiday?
+YES, PLEASE!

-These doughnuts may just be my favorite thing to eat when I need comfort food on the fly.
-The batter takes less than 5 minutes to make and after 10 minutes in the oven you’ll be enjoying warm, freshly baked doughnuts with a hint of cinnamon, nutmeg and crunchy sugar.
+These apple cider doughnuts are my favorite thing to eat when I need comfort food sweets on the fly.
+The batter takes less than 5 minutes to make and after 10 minutes in the oven I’m enjoying warm, freshly baked doughnuts with a hint of cinnamon, nutmeg and crunchy sugar.

-These donuts are light, fluffy and sugary with a hint of autumn.
+These doughnuts are light, fluffy, and sugary with a hint of autumn.
 And thanks to the addition of buttermilk in this recipe, they stay soft for days if you can resist them that long!

 Oh, and I like to enjoy these donuts with a cup of warm apple cider for that added apple kick.